gyulamad/Screen/README.md

 ```

 ## `Screen::Elem` struct
-Each UI elements (buttons) on the screen represented by the `Elem` struct and it's properties can be overwritten any time and the `Screen::loop()` function will update it accordingly
+Each UI element (buttons) on the screen is represented by the `Elem` struct and its properties can be overwritten at any time and the `Screen::loop()` function will update it accordingly
 ```
 struct Elem {
     uint16_t top = 0, left = 0, slider = 0, width = SCREEN_THEME_ELEM_WIDTH, height = SCREEN_THEME_ELEM_HEIGHT;